chronoclast/hellonotsofresh-earthxhack-2020/README.md

 </h1>

 ### By Team _"TexasTopf"_

-_A project by Emelie Hofland and Jaime González-Arintero for the [EarthxHack](https://earthxhack.weareasterisk.com) online event, on April 24-26, 2020._
+_Food waste?
+Nein danke!
+A project by Emelie Hofland and Jaime González-Arintero for the [EarthxHack](https://earthxhack.weareasterisk.com) online event, on April 24-26, 2020._

 ## Introduction